-Editorial: Details of deal to cap GM’s tax credits should be made public
+Editorial: Deal to cap GM should be public

 General Motors Co. will invest $1 billion in Michigan by 2030, part of a new deal the company reached with the state to reconfigure and cap the automakers’ tax credits under a program that gives companies credits for keeping jobs and other investments in the state.

 It’s a welcome investment in Michigan’s economy.
 But the company should also disclose the amount at which its Michigan Economic Development Corp.’s (MEDC) MEGA credits are capped, along with details that might help the Legislature better plan for future budgets on an annual basis.

 Based on rough estimates and limited information available, that number could be as much as $4 billion or $5 billion over the next 15 years.